-Come Join other jewelry artists for a fun afternoon of gathering, sharing, and using the Jansen jewelry studio facility.
+Come Join other jewelry artists for gathering, sharing, and using the Jansen jewelry studio facility.
 A general knowledge of jewelry tools and equipment is required and experience in this medium is essential.
+Artists should bring their own materials – there will be enameling kits available for purchase in the studio.

 The Jansen Art Center is excited to serve as a teaching space for artists.
 Our instructors are passionate about engaging the community in the arts.